OhioBob/BetterSRBs/README.md

 CC BY-NC-ND

 ## Changelog
-## v1.0.8
+## v1.0.9

-* Brought back parts that got hidden in KSP 1.6.
+* Changes made to help compatibility with other mods.

 ## Description